legalese/legalese.github.io/_pages/community.md

 ## Join the team

 Are you sure?
 It is 92% unglamorous work (e.g. spam moderation, reimbursement review, writing documentation, competency building, and a lot of reading) and we *generally* require several months of probation (code contributions, thought sharing, reading, peer review and assessment) before you can be considered a full member of the project.
 (That said, we're quite against unpaid internships.
 Our interns earn their place, and we compensate them for it.)

-Still up for it?
-We like that.
-You might want to read [our thoughts on how we work](https://github.com/legalese/legalese.github.io/blob/master/doc/company.org) and read our [Code of Conduct](/code-of-conduct) to self-assess whether you're a good fit.

-**Web developers, we want you** (if you know this [carp](https://github.com/legalese/legalese.github.io/blob/master/doc/company.org#2-roadmap-and-where-we-are-now) 🐟).